 Becoming a Twitch Partner isn't easy; the requirements are pretty demanding, but, it's not impossible.
 You can set yourself benchmarks and gradually work towards the goal.

 The first step is to reach affiliate status, which is easier to attain than Partner status.
 If your partnership application is rejected the first time, don't worry!
 You can improve on your metrics and apply again.

 Can you get a partnership without 75 viewers?

-Usually, no. You need 75 viewers over a month to qualify for the 'Path to Partner' achievement, a requirement for Twitch's Partner program.
+Usually, no. First you'll need to figure out how to get more viewers on Twitch because need 75 viewers over a month to qualify for the 'Path to Partner' achievement, a requirement for Twitch's Partner program.
 However, if you have a large, engaged following on another service, Twitch may consider your application even if you don't meet this requirement.

 Keep moving forward